elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### is upper case
-Checks that each character is uppercase
+Checks that each character in a string is uppercase.

 ```swift
 func isUpperCase(str: String) -> Bool {